Muhdd-Iqbal/Automation-Scheduling-Optimization/README.md

   - Shift 1 = 07:00 - 15:00
   - Shift 2 = 12:00 - 20:00
   - Shift 3 = 16:00 - 24:00
-- Each employee should work at least one shift per day.
+- Each employee should work at least one shift per day and one shift per week.
 - Each employee should work only for 5 days each week and should have 2 days week off.
 - No employees should work more than 5 consecutive days during any period.
-- Each employee only work with 1 shift type every week.
 - If employees get night shift (shift 3), employees do not work in morning shift in the next day or in next shift.
-- Employees can request annual leave.
+- Employees can request annual leave for a reason.

+These cases will generate a 35 day (5 week) schedule for each employee based on the constraints above

   ----------------------------------------------------
 Methodology: